After installing Symantec Endpoint Protection (SEP), you see the following:

 - Traffic to the Download Insight servers is blocked when using proxy servers with authentication defined by URL or .PAC proxy settings.

-As a result, Symantec Endpoint Protection cannot use the reputation data on the Download Insight servers to evaluate potential threats.
+As a result, Endpoint Protection cannot use the reputation data on the Download Insight servers to evaluate potential threats.

-Symantec Endpoint Protection licenses cannot be activated when using a proxy server.
+- Endpoint Protection licenses cannot be activated when using a proxy server.

-SEP is designed to communicate with certain Internet URLs to validate licenses, submit samples of suspicious files and use the new file reputation security features.
+Endpoint Protection is designed to communicate with specific URLs owned by Symantec to validate licenses, submit samples of suspicious files, and use file reputation security features.

 This system and related URLs are part of Symantec's false positive avoidance system.